-The next kickoff workshop will take place in the last week of April.
+The next kickoff workshop will take place on May 2nd 2017 at 15:00 in room D3.0.229.
 This will be the singular opportunity to sign up for a thesis topic in the summer semester.

 Study carefully the guidelines summarized on http://www.wu.ac.at/students/org/theses/en/.
 Furthermore, we expect that you to:

 Proactively manage the research and writing process and

 Provide your supervisor meeting minutes after consultations via email on the same day.

 The same formatting rules apply for the thesis, which are also used for the research seminar of the SBWL Informationswirtschaft:

 The thesis has to be written using the provided Latex template.

 A bachelor thesis has a page limit of 40 pages text (not including cover, table of content, references, appendices).